MaMMoS-project/MagneticMaterialsOntology/doc/mammos.md

 %HEADER Overview

-The MaMMoS magnetic materials ontology is a domain ontology which uses [EMMO](https://github.com/emmo-repo/EMMO) as top level ontology.
+The MaMMoS magnetic materials ontology is a domain ontology which uses [EMMO](https://github.com/emmo-repo/EMMO) as top and middle level ontology.
 The magnetic material ontology reflects the hierarchical structure of the magnet.
 It reveals its physical parts at different length scales.

 %HEADER "Magnet" level=2